SteveHodge/assistantdm/readme.txt

  * Clean up CameraPanel layout
  *
  * Copy in encounters dialog should copy the current creature, not the base
- * In encounters dialog, adding an image should select it for the current creature *
+ * In encounters dialog, adding an image should select it for the current creature (done?)
+ *
  * Combat panel should save full monsters, not just combat entries
  * EncounterDialog: calc encounter level, display CRs